Avoiding the Wrong (Digital) Superpowers

 Moving On

-After years of programming, blogging, or otherwise writing things for myself and others, I find myself most wanting to use something that gives me the experience of paper.
+After years of programming, blogging, or otherwise writing things for myself and others, I find myself most wanting to use something that gives me the experience of parchment paper.